Skip to main content

 Voluntary Workers

-Voluntary workers have trainee status, which means they are under no contractual obligation to perform work and do not receive payment.
-They are distinct from other employment types and generally work without financial compensation, focusing on gaining experience or supporting a cause.
+Voluntary workers have trainee status, which means they are under no contractual obligation to perform work and generally do not receive payment.
+They are distinct from other employment types and usually focus on gaining experience or supporting a cause.

 Social Security in Austria